 - Have family members or friends commented on your mood or behavior?

 - Do you have blood relatives with a mental illness?

 - What do you hope to gain from treatment?

 - What medications or over-the-counter herbs and supplements do you take?

-To determine a diagnosis and check for any related complications, you may have these exams and tests:
+To determine a diagnosis and check for related complications, you may have:

-- Physical exam.
+- A physical exam.
 Your doctor will try to rule out physical problems that could cause your symptoms.

 - Lab tests.
-These may include a check of your thyroid function or a screening for alcohol and drugs, for example.
+These may include, for example, a check of your thyroid function or a screening for alcohol and drugs.

 Determining which mental illness you have

-The defining symptoms for each mental illness are detailed in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
-Mental health providers use this manual to diagnose mental conditions, and insurance companies use it to reimburse for treatment.
-To be diagnosed with a particular mental illness, you must meet the criteria listed in the DSM.
+The defining symptoms for each mental illness are detailed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American

 Classes of mental illness